TheMostOriginalNamePossible/joshuaInvaders/readME.txt

 I stayed on track by coding the general structure of classes and methods I would need using the previous game as a reference point.
 I also wrote a plans document to get some overarching goals, very close goals, bugs, and completed goals.
 This is how made sure I got things done.
-As the game began to form, I was able to realize
+As the game began to form, I was able to realize what direction I should take and write my plans accordingly.